shristisharmaa/Assignments-Celebal-Technologies/Week 6/README.md

 ## Conclusion

 This assignment demonstrates how Apache Spark can be used for data cleaning, transformation, filtering, aggregation, and analytical processing using DataFrames.

 Spark’s in-memory processing and DataFrame API make it highly efficient for large-scale data analysis and real-world data pipelines.

-This assignment demonstrates how Apache Spark can be used for data cleaning, transformation, filtering, aggregation, and analytical processing using DataFrames.

-Spark’s in-memory processing and DataFrame API make it highly efficient for large-scale data analysis and real-world data pipelines.